 If you are struggling with breathlessness or have a heart defect, an NHS-approved pulse oximeter is a fantastic way to monitor your health.
 Having a pulse oximeter at home can provide you and your family with peace of mind, allowing for regular checks without the need for frequent visits to healthcare facilities.

-A pulse oximeter is a health gadget that allows you to monitor the oxygen levels in your blood.
+A pulse oximeter is a small, non-invasive health gadget that allows you to monitor the oxygen levels in your blood.
 The NHS and doctors widely use this medical device to diagnose or monitor lung disease, as well as to monitor patients at home with various respiratory conditions.

 Best NHS-approved pulse oximeters at a glance: